THANK YOU FOR SUBSCRIBING

-Software executive with experience in general management, strategy, sales & marketing, product development, professional services, strategic alliances and M&A. Experienced in defining new market opportunities and implementing effective go-to-market programs that produce accelerated revenue growth.
-Deep experience in manufacturing digital transformation.
+Howard Heppelmann is a software executive with experience in general management, strategy, sales & marketing, product development, professional services, strategic alliances and M&A. Heppelmann is experienced in defining new market opportunities and implementing effective go-to-market programs that produce accelerated revenue growth.

 How has your IT operating model changed during the last five years in Manufacturing?